CrowdStrike/Cloud-AWS/systems-manager/Packaging-utilities/examples/linux-sensor-binary/README.md

-# Python Utility to Create AWS Systems Manager Package (Packaged CrowdStrike Binary)
+# Creating a Package with the Installer

 This guide describes how to setup AWS systems manager where the CrowdStrike binary is packaged with the sensor install script.